CelticGibson/MU620A/Project.md

 This code is the implementation of a delay plugin built using the JUCE framework.
 The plugin provides a flexible stereo delay effect with various features, such as modulation, feedback, filtering, and syncing capabilities.

 The plugin uses circular buffers to manage the delayed audio.
 It reads and writes to these buffers while applying the calculated delay time, feedback, and dry/wet mix.
+Without linear interpolation, accessing non-integer sample positions in a circular buffer could lead to audio artifacts such as clicks or pops.
+These artifacts occur because the signal would jump abruptly between sample values.
+By using linear interpolation, the transition between samples is smoothed out, which is crucial for maintaining the integrity of the audio signal, especially in real-time audio effects like delay, chorus, and flanging.

+output = a*(1.0−t)+b*t

+The function computes the weighted average of a and b based on the fractional value stored in t.
+If t = 0 then the first sample value is read only.
+If t = 1 then return the sample held in b only.
+If t is between 0 and 1, then the sample values are porportionate between a and b.
+This alows for fractional samples to ensure a smooth transition.

 <b>Synchronised delay time:</b>
 Along with the manual delay time which is selectable by the user, the plugin can also synchronize delay times to the host's Beats Per Minute, allowing for rhythmically synced delays.
 The plugin offers a variety of musical note divisions for the delay time, which are selectable via the Sync Delay button.
 These divisions include standard note values like quarter notes (1/4), eighth notes (1/8), sixteenth notes (1/16), as well as dotted and triplet variations (e.g., 1/4D for a dotted quarter note or 1/4T for a quarter note triplet) and are all accessible via a drop down selection box.